 As discussed in Note 17 to the financial statements, GWA determined that the COVID-19 pandemic may negatively impact its business, results of operations and net position.
-However, due to uncertainty surrounding the duration of the COVID-19 pandemic, GWA is unable to reasonably estimate its ultimate financial impact.
 Our opinion is not modified with respect to this matter.

 CONTROL-RELATED MATTERS